Port Chiapas

 The Port Chiapas (Puerto Chiapas) or Puerto Madero is a port in Puerto de San Benito in the Tapachula municipality of the Soconusco region in the southern portion of the Mexican state of Chiapas.
 The port entrance lies about 13 km northwest of the mouth of the Suchiate River which is the international boundary between Mexico and Guatemala.
 Puerto de San Benito is connected by Highway 225 to Tapachula International Airport and the city of Tapachula.
 Since its opening in 1975 the port has been a small fishing and agricultural transport center.
 Upgrades carried out in 2005 and since by the government have added facilities for cruise ships and more heavy cargo.
 Governor Pablo Salazar Mendiguchía had put interest in the original rustic and old port, and later Governor Juan Sabines Guerrero has ordered development of the true port in the hopes it will attract business to Chiapas, the poorest state in Mexico.
-Ships of the Holland America Line, Regent Seven Seas Cruises, Norwegian Cruise Line and Oceania Cruises and Princess Cruise Line stop at Port Chiapas.
+Ships of the Holland America Line, Regent Seven Seas Cruises, Norwegian Cruise Line, Oceania Cruises and Princess Cruise Line stop at Port Chiapas.